Jaydee8652/EspressoBatch/README.md

 Generates quantum-espresso sfc input files from .cifs in 'cifs/validated' to perform a "sanity check".

  - 2: (MUST BE RUN ON HEAD NODE)

   Batches all sanity check calculations to slurm.
 Calculations are grouped into jobs dynamically, with an initial target of 1000 calculations per job submitted.
   These calculations will run sequentually within a job.
 If calculations are particularly demanding, or speed is a concern, the grouping can reduced to split the task across more slurm jobs.

   All calculations will be batched at once, regardless of group size as long as the number of jobs requested does not exceed 16.
   Automatcially logs which calculations have been batched in 'Sanity_Input_Files/sanity_sheet.csv' and will not repeat work.

   Summary files are produced at the end of each calculation by 'extract_energy.py' The final energy is saved to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and kJ mol⁻¹ molecule⁻¹.

- - 3:
+ - 3: Calculate relative energies for all outputs in kJ mol⁻¹ molecule⁻¹

   Should only be run after all calculations are complete.
 Determines the relative energy of all outputs in kJ mol⁻¹ molecule⁻¹.
   The lowest energy output is used to 'zero' all other energies.

   The energy of each refcode can then be inspected manually, structures with reasonable energies can be marked to be retained.
   This is done by entering 'True' in the [validated] column for a given row in 'Sanity_Input_Files/sanity_sheet.csv'.

- - 4:
+ - 4: Discards .cifs from 'cifs/validated' not marked in 'Sanity_Input_Files/sanity_sheet.csv' with [validated] = 'True'.
-Discards .cifs from 'cifs/validated' not marked in 'Sanity_Input_Files/sanity_sheet.csv' with [validated] = 'True'.

   Discarded structures are saved to 'cifs/high_energy' and a backup of 'cifs/validated' is created so that the test can be run again with different parameters if desired.

 ## qe_cif2cell.py